-If the price received for the goods is less than the net balance due to the credit provider, the debtor can be sued for the difference (s 104).
+If the price received for the goods is less than the net balance due to the credit provider, the debtor can be sued for the difference (s 104 NCC).

-It is possible for goods to be sold at a fraction of their real value and for the credit provider to To take legal action in a civil case. the debtor for money still owing after the sale.
+It is possible for goods to be sold at a fraction of their real value and for the credit provider to sue the debtor for money still owing after the sale.
 It is important to seek legal advice if the credit provider demands money after selling repossessed goods.

-The debtor can apply to a court for a A finalisation, especially a decision made by a court or tribunal to finalise (determine) a case. about whether the credit provider exercised its power of sale in accordance with section 104(1) (s 106).
-The court can (1) A standard set of working conditions, including pay rates, for a particular industry.
-(2) A court decision that a party receive compensation, such as an award of damages to compensate them for physical injuries. the debtor compensation if it is not satisfied that the credit provider sold the goods as soon as reasonably practical, or at a time the mortgagor had agreed to, for the best price reasonably obtainable.
+The debtor can apply to a court for a determination about whether the credit provider exercised its power of sale in accordance with section 104(1) of the NCC.
+The court can award the debtor compensation if it is not satisfied that the credit provider sold the goods as soon as reasonably practical, or at a time the mortgagor had agreed to, for the best price reasonably obtainable.
 However, it has been held that sale by public auction will in most cases constitute a sufficient attempt by the credit provider to receive the best price reasonably obtainable.

 The credit provider can sue up to six years after the sale of repossessed goods.
 If payments are made later, the credit provider can sue up to six years after the last payment (Limitation of Actions Act 1958 (Vic)).